Cambodian court orders early release of 5 activists

 Associated Press

-PHNOM PENH, Cambodia (AP) — A Cambodian court on Friday ordered the early release of five activists, including a prominent labor leader who has been a longtime critic of the government.
+PHNOM PENH, Cambodia (AP) — A Cambodian court on Friday released five activists, including a prominent labor leader who has been a longtime critic of the government.

-The Phnom Penh Court of Appeals said it ordered the release later in the day of Rong Chhun and four others, but gave no immediate details about its decision.
+The Phnom Penh Court of Appeals said it ordered the release of Rong Chhun and four others, but gave no immediate details about its decision.

-Rong Chhun, president of the Cambodian Confederation of Unions, has been in custody since July 2020 after the government said he spread false information.
+Rong Chhun, president of the Cambodian Confederation of Unions, had been in custody since July 2020 after the government said he spread false information.

 He was convicted in August and sentenced to two years in prison on charges of inciting social unrest.